MrJanHorak/deplaying_Django_app_to_fly.io/README.md

 Save your credentials in a secure place -- you will not be able to see them again!

 Connect to postgres
-Any app within the Kátia Nakamura organization can connect to this Postgres using the above connection string
+Any app within the jannyb organization can connect to this Postgres using the above connection string

 Now that you have set up Postgres, here is what you need to understand: https://fly.io/docs/postgres/getting-started/what-you-should-know/
 Checking for existing attachments